bludwigbowdoin/Network-Andre/README.md

 in this open-ended project to set my own goal state, since in the real world there are rarely assignments with discrete end states.

+Conceptually, the hardest aspect was quantifying absurdity.
+I knew my path to this end would involve word embeddings, but after examining Eric Andre's own absurdist examples, it is often hard to see more than just a jumbled stream-of- consciousness sprinkled with impulsive interjections.
+The internal sentence scoring system was my first attempt at absurdity, with the idea that a low score would signal low cross-sentence relevance between words.
+I paired this scoring system with the vector sum plagiarism score I devised because I thought outputs especially different from the neural-network-generated text would tend to be more absurd.
+After all, I did not believe GPT-2 had any innate absurdist tendencies.
+If I could improve a single aspect of the system, I would focus on this absurdism scoring area.
+I would dive into the absurdism between special pairs of words instead of all pairs will nilly as I have done.
+This would hopefully produce more strategically absurdist results.

 ### Three scholarly papers in computer science that inspired your approach, and how: